Blazer, workwear jacket, matching pants... to discover the presentation of our new sets with original shapes and materials, click here !

 The Scalpay coat in brown boiled wool (Presented by Benoît)

-Time for our brand new coat where I had very clear requirements:
+Now for our brand new coat where I had very clear requirements:

 - absolute comfort,

-When you put it on, I wanted you to feel like it's a piece you can count on, with real presence on your shoulders.
+When you put it on, I wanted you to feel like it's a piece you can count on, with a real presence on your shoulders.

 It all starts with an accident...